Quantum affine Gelfand-Tsetlin bases and quantum toroidal algebra via K-theory of affine Laumon spaces: Parabolic sheaves and quantum toroidal algebra

 We will now introduce a different realization of parabolic sheaves, and another parametrization of the fixed point set which is very closely related to this new realization.
-We first learned of this construction from A. Okounkov, though it is already present in the work of Biswas~\cite{bi}.
+This construction originates from the work of Biswas~\cite{bi}.
 Let $\sigma:\bC\times \bX\rightarrow \bC\times \bX$ denote the map $\sigma(z,y)=(z,y^n)$, and let $G=\BZ/n\BZ$.
-Then $G$ acts on $\bC\times \bX$ by multiplying the coordinate on $\bX$ with the $n-$th roots of unity. \\
+Then $G$ acts on $\bC\times \bX$ by multiplying the coordinate on $\bX$ with the $n-$th roots of unity.

 A parabolic sheaf $\CF_\bullet$ is completely determined by the flag of sheaves